DhanashreeKale/Odin_Practice_Projects/README.md

 ### Odin_Practice_Projects

 ```
-This repo consits of some of the Odin Project Assignments.
+This repo consists of some of the Odin Project Assignments.
 ```